Travelhack

 Please try it!

-The choice of hotels, guesthouses and hostels in Istanbul is endless.
-And their prices are much cheaper than in Europe.
-There is also a great alternative to hotels: many locals rent their apartments for €15-20 per day.
-If you look through and book accommodation in advance, you can find a comfortable apartment in the center of Istanbul with its own kitchen for a ridiculous price.
-Hostels are another budget option, with accommodation prices starting from €7.
+The choice of hotels, guesthouses, and hostels in Istanbul is virtually unlimited.
+And accommodation prices here are much lower than in Europe.
+There is also a great alternative to hotels: many locals rent out their apartments for as little as €18–25 per night.
+If you browse and book accommodation in advance, you can find comfortable apartments in the very center of Istanbul with a private kitchen at a ridiculously low price.
+Another budget-friendly option is hostels, with prices starting from €17 per night.

 img